nrfconnect/Asset-Tracker-Template/README.md

 For pre-built binaries, refer to the latest tag and release artifacts documentaion; [release artifacts](docs/common/release.md).

 > [!TIP]
-> Use the [Download nRF Connect for Desktop Quick Start application](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/download#infotabs) for a guided setup and provisioning process.
+> Download and run the [Quick Start app](https://docs.nordicsemi.com/bundle/nrf-connect-quickstart/page/index.html) in the [nRF Connect for Desktop](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop)`_ for a guided setup and provisioning process.
 >
-> You can also refer to [Exercise 1](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals/lessons/lesson-1-cellular-fundamentals/topic/lesson-1-exercise-1/) in [Nordic Developer Academy Cellular Fundamentals Course](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals).
+> You can also refer to [Exercise 1](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals/lessons/lesson-1-cellular-fundamentals/topic/lesson-1-exercise-1/) in [Nordic Developer Academy Cellular Fundamentals Course](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals) for more details.

 ### Prerequisites